JamesIry/nes-rs/README.md

 Ultimataly targeted to being an NES emulator.
-Now it's just a 6502 emulator that passes functional tests of official opcodes but does not yet support unofficial opcodes.
+Now it's just a 6502 emulator that passes functional tests of official opcodes plus enough unofficial opcodes and cartridge functionality to pass the automated "headless" test mode of nestest.nes.

+In addition the PPU passes a bunch of unit tests that suggest its approximately doing something semi-sorta right for background rendering and ALU->PPU DMA, but until images are on the screen it's better to assume these are broken.
+Sprites are basically not implemented yet and joy pad emulation doesn't exist at all yet.